0i0/nonky/README.md

     /api/cpus/:samplesNumber/:sampleTimeInMiliseconds

-Provides CPU statistics, you can specify the number of samples and inerval between sampleing
+Provides CPU statistics, you can specify the number of samples and interval between sampling

     /api/smc/:key

-Provides access to Apple's SMC subsystem information about tempatures and fans etc..
+Provides access to Apple's SMC subsystem information about temperatures and fans etc..

 for information go [here](https://www.npmjs.com/package/smc)

     /api/mem

-Provides memory information, this is currently using node's os functions, The data they retrieve might look wierd by the way it counts free memory (might be changed in the near future)
+Provides memory information, this is currently using node's os functions, The data they retrieve might look weird by the way it counts free memory (might be changed in the near future)

     /api/defaultnet